apache/buildstream/doc/source/tutorial/autotools.rst

 :mod:`manual <elements.manual>` element works, allowing one to specify and run commands manually in the process of constructing an *artifact*.

-In this section, we'll go over a mostly automated build of a similar hello world example.
+In this chapter, we'll go over a mostly automated build of a similar hello world example.
 We will observe how our configurations of the :mod:`autotools <elements.autotools>` element translate to configurations on the :mod:`manual <elements.manual>` element, and observe how